 Depending on the number of plants produced, the minimum penalty for production of marijuana is six months imprisonment if it can be shown that the production was for the purpose of trafficking.

 James Zegers’ experience with defending people charged with marijuana production can make the difference between staying out of custody or going to jail.

 Don’t take a chance.

-If you have been charged with marijuana production, call James Zegers at 519-673-0440 for a free initial consultation.
+If you have been charged with marijuana production, call James Zegers at 519-673-0440 for an initial consultation.

 Trafficking is the most serious drug offence of all.